kristoffer-dyrkorn/software-renderer/tutorial/5/README.md

 https://github.com/kristoffer-dyrkorn/software-renderer/blob/7f0eaec2299ea9dd6d96aabbbd9bf400f8c74a6c/tutorial/5/index.js#L24

 To rotate the vertices, we first move them so they are centered around origo, then do the rotation, and then move them back to they originally were centered.
-Then we write them to the array of rotated vertices.
+Then we round them to the nearest pixel coordinate, and write them to the array of rotated vertices.

 https://github.com/kristoffer-dyrkorn/software-renderer/blob/a654c06f3c567165f98ac53926677728d02c2004/tutorial/5/index.js#L50-L63